 - Use firewall (or NSGs).
 Use a cloud-native firewall to centrally control traffic when possible.
 Firewall has a growing set of capabilities to detect threats and network segmentation.
 Network Security Groups (NSGs), are fundamental network control that is applied to network interfaces or subnets to apply access control rules to network traffic.
 The basic function of NSG is similar to that of a Firewall, so decisions need to be made on how best to apply each.
 There are several differences between NSGs and firewalls, but the biggest is the fact that NSGs are decentralized, whereas a Firewall is centrally managed.
 In many scenarios, it is wise to centralize traffic management rather than having to manage many NSGs at scale.

-Azure ExpressRoute, Azure Bastion, Azure Firewall, Network Security Groups (NSGs), and Azure Security Center are all Azure services that you can use to protect and secure your network layer.
+Azure ExpressRoute, Azure Bastion, Azure Firewall, Network Security Groups (NSGs), and Microsoft Defender for Cloud are all Azure services that you can use to protect and secure your network layer.

 5- Secure your applications